Fast randomized algorithms for computing the generalized tensor SVD based on the tubal product: Basic definitions and concepts

 \section{Basic definitions and concepts}

 We adopt the same notations used in \cite{cichocki2016tensor} in this paper.
-So, to represent a tensor, a matrix, and a vector we use an underlined bold capital letter, a bold capital letter, and a bold lower letter.
+So, to represent a tensor, a matrix, and a vector, we use an underlined bold capital letter, a bold capital letter, and a bold lower letter.
 Slices are important subtensors that are generated by fixing all but two modes.
-In particular, for a third-order tensor $\underline{\X},$ the three types slices $\underline{\X}(:,:,k),\,\underline{\X}(:,j,:),\,\underline{\X}(i,:,:)$ are called frontal, lateral and horizontal slices.
-For convenience, sometimes in the paper, we use the equivalent notations $\underline{\X}_i\equiv\underline{\X}(;,:,i)$.
+In particular, for a third-order tensor $\underline{\X},$ the three type of slices $\underline{\X}(:,:,k),\,\underline{\X}(:,j,:),\,\underline{\X}(i,:,:)$ are called frontal, lateral and horizontal slices.
+For convenience, sometimes in the paper, we use an equivalent notation ${\X}^{(k)}\equiv\underline{\X}(;,:,k)$.
 Fibers are generated by fixing all but one mode, so they are vectors.
 For a third-order tensor $\underline{\X},$ the fiber $\underline{\X}(i,j,:)$ is called a tube.
 The notation “conj” denotes the component-wise complex conjugate of a matrix.
-The Frobenius norm of matrices or tensors is denoted by $\|.\|$.
+The Frobenius norm of matrices or tensors is denoted by $\|.\|_F$.
 The notation $\|.\|_2$ stands for the Euclidean norm of vectors and the spectral norm of matrices.
 For a positive definite matrix ${\bf S}$, the weighted inner product norm is defined as $\|{\bf X}\|_{\bf S}=\sqrt{{\rm Tr}({\bf X}^T{\bf S}{\bf X})}$ where ``${\rm Tr}$'' is the trace operator.
 The mathematical expectation is represented by $\mathbb{E}$.
-We now present the next definitions, which we need in our presentation.
+The singular values of a matrix $\X$, are denoted by $\sigma_1,\,\sigma_2,\ldots,\sigma_{R}$ where $R$ is the rank of the matrix $\X$.
+We now present the next definitions, which we need in our analysis.